robertvunabandi/mit-course-match/docs/Dilemma.md

 This is simply having the declared person answer the question and include their major before submitting.
 This will be the first way of collecting data.
 Simply put, we will dormspam people who have declared their major to answer the questionnaire.

 There needs to be an incentive to answer.
 There will be multiple raffle prizes for those who participate.

+#### Decision

+**Collect every year or semester data.**

+Now, this leads to the fact that it'd tremendously easier to do if attacking many schools instead of just MIT.
+There just will be a lot more data.

+This is also going to be more expensive.
+There needs to be an incentive to answer the survey.

 ### Collect From Undeclared When Declared